 Ashley Heffern is a Regional Program Assistant in Northern Iowa.
 Ashley attended Iowa State University for her undergraduate degree and University of Northern Iowa for her Master's.
 She has worked with IRIS on youth programming since 2008, lived abroad in South Korea for two years, and is currently a therapist in Mason City, Iowa.

 Emerald Johnson is a local coordinator in Eastern Iowa and Western Illinois.
 Her responsibilities include supporting students and host families while on-program.
 Emerald has a BA in Spanish from Truman State University and currently works as a realtor in Davenport, Iowa.
-Emerald has hosted many international guests since 2012, including four YES students through IRIS.
+Emerald has hosted many international guests since 2012, including seven YES students through IRIS.

 Alexis Vosburg is a Youth Programs Local Coordinator in Northeast Iowa.
 Vosburg has a degree in Elementary Education and earned her Masters Degree in teaching with an emphasis in special education in 2013.
 Vosburg now works as an Instructional Collaborator for Hampton-Dumont Community School District.
 Vosburg and her family have hosted two YES students through IRIS, which has ignited her passion for the international community.

 Originally from North Carolina, Alex is an undergraduate double major at the University of Iowa, studying Art Education and Ceramics.
 Upon graduation in 2020 she plans to enter a graduate program and hopes to teach art at the high school level.
 In her free time Alex enjoys camping, cycling and spending time with her family.
 She joins the IRIS team as a Local Coordinator for the Iowa City/Fort Madison area.